nlpathak/Scriptor/README.md

 ```

 ## How to Run
+Scriptor is available online!
+Visit: `URL`

-Enter the following commands to locally run the program:
+If you want to run Scriptor locally, enter the following commands:
 ```shell
 docker-compose up
 # Wait 20-30 seconds for the backend database to initialize before running the next command in a new terminal.